kanje/bosce/README.md

     [ 12%] Building CXX object CMakeFiles/bosce.dir/src/ScModel.cpp.o
     ...
     [100%] Built target bosce

+Optionally, build a demo statechart binary to experiment on.

+    $ make demo
+    Scanning dependencies of target demo
+    [100%] Building a demo statechert binary
+    [100%] Built target demo

 ## Reporting Issues
 If you have encountered a problem and want to report it, please do not forget to provide an